Booligoosh/codetheweb.blog/_posts/2017-10-07-structure-of-an-html-document.md

 </html>
 ```
 {:.reveal}
-In my next tutorial I will be going into all the different types of HTML tags and what they do, but for the purposes of this demo add the following content so your HTML looks like this:
+In my next tutorial I will be going into all the different types of HTML tags and what they do, but for the purposes of this demo add the following content so that your HTML looks like this:
 ```HTML
 <!DOCTYPE html>
 <html>